GOdogs-Project/Imputation/New_Analysis/README.md

 Again we use a HPC script (below) and we also need a genetic map.
 The [genetic map used](https://github.com/cflerin/dog_recombination)[^4] has a map of each Chromosome, this will be used for all phasing and imputation.

-The imputation here is carried out across the *entire* chromosome in each case we provide the chromosome length ($CHRSIZE) from the [karyotype file](etc/Canis_lupus_familiaris.ROS_Cfam_1.0.114.karyotype.tsv) described above.
+The imputation example below is carried out across the *entire* chromosome in each case we provide the chromosome length ($CHRSIZE) from the [karyotype file](etc/Canis_lupus_familiaris.ROS_Cfam_1.0.114.karyotype.tsv) described above.
   * The maps used are in the [maps folder](./maps).
   * ```impute2 -use_prephased_g -m ../maps/chr2.cf3.1_map.txt -h dog10k_plink_chr2.phased.impute.haplotypes -l dog10k_plink_chrXX.phased.impute.legend -known_haps_g broad_plink_chrXX_gwas.phased.haps -int 1 $CHRSIZE -allow_large_regions -Ne 200 -o broad_plink_chrXX_gwas.phased.impute_final -phase```

-We can also break each chromosome into chunks of approximately 5Mb to 10Mb and run these individually, this has some advantages:
+We can also break each chromosome into chunks of approximately 5Mb to 10Mb and run these individually, this has some key advantages:
   * It's supposedly more accurate as *Impute2* works better over regions of this size.
   * It's significantly faster as large chromosomes take a number of hours as an entire unit.
   * Later we will explore which option yields better results.